-Since $\Box E!a$ is a simple theorem of MPFO, the antecedents E!a of the conditionals in the consequents of these two principles are superfluous in the context of BMST.
+32 Since $\Box E!a$ is a simple theorem of MPFO, the antecedents E!a of the conditionals in the consequents of these two principles are superfluous in the context of BMST.

-As noted above, the potentialist correlate to any statement asserting the existence of a given set is a statement asserting that it is possible that such a set exist.
-BMST has but a single such principle.
 Recall that the general intuitive motivation for the naïve comprehension principle NC was that the existence of the members of a purported set should suffice for the existence of the set, which we can now express generally, and formally, in terms of plural quantification:

-GNC $$\forall xx \exists a \forall y (y \in a \leftrightarrow y \prec xx).$$
+GNC $\forall xx \exists a \forall y (y \in a \leftrightarrow y \prec xx).$

 Given the innocent principle PC, NC (and catastrophe) follow immediately from GNC.
 As we've seen, both actualist and potentialist accounts have explanations of where GNC goes wrong based intuitively on the iterative conception of set.
 On both accounts, in one sense or another, sets are "constructed" level-by-level without end, the new sets of one level constituted by the mere pluralities of previous levels.
 Hence, necessarily, the plurality of all the sets in all the levels, and unbounded pluralities generally, fail to constitute sets.
 Both accounts thus agree on where GNC gets it wrong: necessarily, there are pluralities that don't constitute sets.
-Additionally, however, the potentialist conception avoids the completion problem by explaining where GNC almost gets it right: not every plurality constitutes a set, but any plurality could.
+Additionally, however, the potentialist conception avoids the completion problem by showing that GNC almost gets it right: it's not that every plurality does constitute a set; it's that every plurality could.
 From the potentialist standpoint, then, GNC simply missed the implicit modality in claims of set existence; what we need is just its potentialist translation:

-C $$\Box \forall xx \diamond \exists a \Box \forall y (y \in a \leftrightarrow y \prec xx).$$
+C $\Box \forall xx \diamond \exists a \Box \forall y (y \in a \leftrightarrow y \prec xx).$

-That is, necessarily, any plurality of things could constitute a set consisting of exactly those things.
+That is, necessarily, any plurality of things could constitute a set consisting (necessarily) of exactly those things.
 This, of course, is a precise formalization of Parsons' Principle.
-Let BMST be the result of adding the axioms Ext, Fnd, ED_E, and C to MPFO.
+Let BMST be the result of adding the axioms Ext, Fnd, ED{ε}, and C to MPFO.

-It is a simple matter to show that BMST proves the potentialist translations of all of the ZF axioms except Pow, Inf, and Rep. As these are by far the most powerful axioms of ZF, this shows that our basic intuitions about pluralities and sets as expressed in BMST - in particular, Parsons' Principle C - only get us so far.
-To see this with regard to Pow, suppose we have a plurality xx in some world x.
-By principle C there is a world x accessible from x in which they constitute a set x.
-Obviously, all the "subpluralities" of x - all the things y such that each of them is one of the things xx - also exist in w.
-But neither \mathbb{C} nor the structure of worlds and their domains in the underlying semantics provides any guarantee that any of them (other than xx) constitute a set in u, let alone all of them.
-Indeed, for all we know on the potentialist conception to this point, the subpluralities of xx might be inexhaustible in the sense that, for any world u accessible from w, there is always a further world v accessible from u at which some subplurality of xx only first constitutes a set (hence, a subset of b).
-If so, there is no world where all possible subsets of b exist, in which case the power set of b is impossible, contrary to \mathbf{Pow}^{\diamond} , i.e., $\diamond \exists a \square \forall x (x \in a \leftrightarrow x \subseteq b)$.
+It is a simple matter to show that BMST proves the potentialist translations of all of the ZF axioms except Pow, Inf, and Rep.33 As these are by far the most powerful axioms of ZF, this shows that our basic intuitions about pluralities and sets as expressed in BMST - in particular, Parsons' Principle C - only get us so far.
+To see this with regard to Pow, suppose we have a plurality xx in some world w.
+By principle C there is a world u accessible from w in which they constitute a set b.
+Obviously, all the "subpluralities" of xx - all the pluralities yy such that each thing in them is among the things xx - also exist in w.
+But neither C nor the structure of worlds and their domains in the underlying semantics provides any guarantee that any of them (other than xx) constitute a set in u, let alone all of them.
+Indeed, for all we know on the potentialist conception to this point, the subpluralities of xx might be inexhaustible in the sense that, for any world u accessible from w, there is always a further world v accessible from u in which some subplurality of xx only first constitutes a set (hence, a subset of b).
+If so, there is no world where all possible subsets of b exist, in which case the power set of b is impossible, contrary to Pow \diamond , i.e., $\diamond \exists a \Box \forall x (x \in a \leftrightarrow x \subseteq b)$.

 33 See (Linnebo 2013, p.
 221) and (Parsons 1983), Appendix 2.
-The addition of the urelement axiom Ur, which neither Linnebo nor Parsons includes in their discussions, would involve no significant complications to these results.
+The addition of the urelement axiom Ur, which neither Linnebo nor Parsons includes in their discussions, would involve no significant complications.